-technological developments which have made NSR a more feasible shipping route than in the past; and chronic political problems in the Middle East, piracy in North Africa and non-transparent commercial disputes over the Suez in Egypt.
+technological developments which have made NSR a more feasible shipping route; and chronic political problems in the Middle East, piracy in North Africa, and non-transparent commercial disputes over the Suez in Egypt.

 These factors have made NSR a promising alternative.